July 12. Today's Birthdays

 She graduated from the Al-Farabi Kazakh National University, Diplomatic Academy of the Kazakh Foreign Ministry, London Economics School under the Bolashak international program.

-Kaisar Zhumabaiuly (1980) – Deputy Head of Staff of the President of Kazakhstan.
+Kaisar Zhumabaiuly (1980) – Director of the Media Department of Kazakhstan Temir Zholy national company.

 He graduated from the Al-Farabi Kazakh National University, Almaty Continuous Education Institute.